ExitValue.ai

 Single-Clinic PT Practices ($500K-$3M Revenue)

-A single-location PT clinic typically sells for 3-6x EBITDA or 1.0-1.4x revenue.
+A single-location PT clinic typically sells for platform-tier earnings multiples or a revenue-multiple range.
 A clinic doing $1.5M in revenue with $300K EBITDA would sell for $900K to $1.8M.
 At this level, buyers are usually other therapists, small multi-site operators, or PE add-on platforms looking to fill a geographic gap.

 The key factor separating a 3x clinic from a 6x clinic is owner-therapist dependency.
 If the owner personally treats 60%+ of patients, the practice is worth less because that production is at risk when the owner exits.